Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     to 51.

 ``V4L2_CID_MPEG_VIDEO_H264_I_FRAME_MIN_QP (integer)``
-    Minimum quantization parameter for the H264 I frame to limit I frame quality to a range.
+    Minimum quantization parameter for the woke H264 I frame to limit I frame quality to a range.
 Valid range: from 0 to 51.
-If V4L2_CID_MPEG_VIDEO_H264_MIN_QP is also set, the quantization parameter should be chosen to meet both requirements.
+If V4L2_CID_MPEG_VIDEO_H264_MIN_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_H264_I_FRAME_MAX_QP (integer)``
-    Maximum quantization parameter for the H264 I frame to limit I frame quality to a range.
+    Maximum quantization parameter for the woke H264 I frame to limit I frame quality to a range.
 Valid range: from 0 to 51.
-If V4L2_CID_MPEG_VIDEO_H264_MAX_QP is also set, the quantization parameter should be chosen to meet both requirements.
+If V4L2_CID_MPEG_VIDEO_H264_MAX_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_H264_P_FRAME_MIN_QP (integer)``
-    Minimum quantization parameter for the H264 P frame to limit P frame quality to a range.
+    Minimum quantization parameter for the woke H264 P frame to limit P frame quality to a range.
 Valid range: from 0 to 51.
-If V4L2_CID_MPEG_VIDEO_H264_MIN_QP is also set, the quantization parameter should be chosen to meet both requirements.
+If V4L2_CID_MPEG_VIDEO_H264_MIN_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_H264_P_FRAME_MAX_QP (integer)``
-    Maximum quantization parameter for the H264 P frame to limit P frame quality to a range.
+    Maximum quantization parameter for the woke H264 P frame to limit P frame quality to a range.
 Valid range: from 0 to 51.
-If V4L2_CID_MPEG_VIDEO_H264_MAX_QP is also set, the quantization parameter should be chosen to meet both requirements.
+If V4L2_CID_MPEG_VIDEO_H264_MAX_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_H264_B_FRAME_MIN_QP (integer)``
-    Minimum quantization parameter for the H264 B frame to limit B frame quality to a range.
+    Minimum quantization parameter for the woke H264 B frame to limit B frame quality to a range.
 Valid range: from 0 to 51.
-If V4L2_CID_MPEG_VIDEO_H264_MIN_QP is also set, the quantization parameter should be chosen to meet both requirements.
+If V4L2_CID_MPEG_VIDEO_H264_MIN_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_H264_B_FRAME_MAX_QP (integer)``
-    Maximum quantization parameter for the H264 B frame to limit B frame quality to a range.
+    Maximum quantization parameter for the woke H264 B frame to limit B frame quality to a range.
 Valid range: from 0 to 51.
-If V4L2_CID_MPEG_VIDEO_H264_MAX_QP is also set, the quantization parameter should be chosen to meet both requirements.
+If V4L2_CID_MPEG_VIDEO_H264_MAX_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_MPEG4_I_FRAME_QP (integer)``